jdx/mise/README.md

 Set to something other than `.rtx.toml` to have rtx look for `.rtx.toml` config files with a different name.

+#### [experimental] `RTX_ENV`

+Enables an environment-specific config file such as `.rtx.development.toml`.
+This is useful for setting different versions for different environments.
+See [Config Environments](#experimental-config-environments) for more on how to use this.

 #### `RTX_${PLUGIN}_VERSION`

 Set the version for a runtime.
 For example, `RTX_NODEJS_VERSION=18` will use nodejs@18.x regardless